ShiftyKitty/MS4-Abhaile/README.md

 By opting to an element, gives the user full access to all the different exercises associated with that element.
 There will be an online store selling merch dedicated to each element.
 This online store will be open to all users.
 Eventually I would like to add more exercises that will improve wellbeing across the different elements that go outside the scope of breathwork.
 This may happen after this project.
 In addition I would like to add a subscription element where users can subscribe to the element they feel they are lacking in their life.
-This will come post MS4
+This may come post MS4